Charity shops in Colwyn Bay

 Is posting donated jewellery actually secure?

 Yes.
 Everything travels by Royal Mail Special Delivery Guaranteed, which is tracked and signed for.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we get answers before sending anything?

 Yes.
-Message GoldPaid online on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions.
+Message GoldPaid online on WhatsApp or call us on 07763 741067 with photos and questions.
 Most queries are dealt with at that point, and your shop only posts items once the team has decided to.

 How does GoldPaid arrive at an offer?